Nenotriple/img-txt_viewer/README.md

   - Fixed:
     - Fix text box duplicating when selecting a new directory.
-    - Fixed some small issues with the file watcher, and image index.
+    - Fixed some small issues with the file watcher and image index.

 <br>